 - Implement detailed security policies.
 Having a strong security policy engine in place provides the fine-toothed ability to define rules that can limit access based on time of day, the device being used, and a long list of other factors.
 Digital infrastructures must validate data, behavior and destinations, and respond automatically to threats.

 - Get IoT-ready, because enterprise IoT adoption is a matter of when, not if.
 Superior IoT security means optimizing your infrastructure and beefing up granular control, including the ability to establish separate containers on your existing network.

 - Identify code vulnerabilities.
-As the sophistication of network devices has grown, they have become more attractive targets for cyber attackers, who can exploit the increasing volumes of code contained in every point of access.
-Switch-level solutions such as CodeGuardian can minimize the potential impact of a breach by identifying — and scrambling — code vulnerabilities, while a technology like deep packet inspection can block device-generated traffic it deems to be malicious.
+Minimize network vulnerabilities.
+As the sophistication of network devices has grown, they have become more attractive targets for cyber attackers, who can exploit the increasing volumes of software contained in every point of access.
+Switch-level solutions such as Independent Verification and Validation (IVV) and software diversification can minimize the likelihood of a breach by removing vulnerabilities and ensuring no two switches share the same executable memory map within a network, while a technology like deep packet inspection can block device-generated traffic it deems to be malicious.

 - Set up strong access controls: as one of the best layers of network defense, they've never been more necessary.
 It's critical to authorize users or devices before connecting them to network assets, quarantine suspicious activity and run health checks on devices for additional protection.